happyuc-project/web3j/docs/source/transactions.rst

 - Ropsten (Geth and Parity)

 For development, its recommended you use the Rinkeby or Kovan test networks.
-This is because they use a Proof of Authority (PoA) consensus mechanism, ensuring transactions and blocks are created in a consistent and timely manner.
+This is because they use a Proof of Authority (PoA) consensus mechanism, ensuring repTransactions and blocks are created in a consistent and timely manner.
 The Ropsten testnet, although closest to the Mainnet as it uses Proof of Work (PoW) consensus, has been subject to attacks in the past and tends to be more problematic for developers.